 The French are also part of the foreigners that are in Barcelona.
 Their presence can be traced to the fact that they once ruled Catalonia.
 They are about 8.17% of the foreigners’ population.

 Barcelona’s Foreign Population is located in which neighbourhoods?

 The district of Ciutat Vella with its four neighbourhoods (El Gòtic, El Raval, Sant Pere-Santa Caterina i la Ribera, and La Barceloneta), is the place of the city with more immigrant population than the others.

-The neighbourhood which has the highest population is El Gòtic.
-It makes up about 56.3% of the total number of residents, followed by El Raval with 25.057 foreigns, representing about 51,9% of its population, and El Born in third place (Check the main attractions in El Born https://www.casamona.com/blog/enthe-5-main-attraction-to-see-in-el-born/)
+Firstly the neighbourhood which has the highest population is El Gòtic.
+It makes up about 56.3% of the total number of residents.
+Secondly El Raval is following with 25.057 foreigns, representing about 51,9% of its population, and thirdly ther is El Born.
+(Check HERE to check out the main attractions in El Born.)

 The least common